mayasharma2110/Keep-Riding/README.md

     * When viewed on larger screens the navigation bar has clear text including the company name and 3 links to the pages of the website.
     * When viewed on a mobile device the navigation bar includes the company name and the links collapse into a hamburger icon (which can be opened and closed by the user).
-    The hamburger icon is used widely throughout many sites, so this is easy for the user to understand it's purpose.
+    The hamburger icon is used widely throughout many sites, so this is easy for the user to understand its purpose.
     * All 3 pages also have a similar general shape in terms of margins and padding which makes the user feel assured they are on the same site.

   * As a first time user, I want to be able to view the website on a laptop, tablet or phone and I want the content to be displayed well on any device.